thatdeep/compression_neuralink/README.md

 ### Experiment 4.3

-Started as a joke, ended as a sota xd.
+Started as a joke, ended as a (personal) sota xd.
 I was tempted to see (potential) power of simplified diff codes in terms of compressability (well, they have quite small theoretical entropy compared to initial samples).

 **Process**
 Well, look at this pipeline: